thomas-fossati/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 retrieve a media object or script, or some other combination of information that can yield a source domain and an application service type.

-This document does not precisely define how reference identifiers are generated, and doing so is the responsibility of applications or protocols that use this document.
+This document does not precisely define how reference identifiers are generated.
+Defining reference identifiers is the responsibility of applications or protocols that use this document.
 Because the security of a system that uses this document will depend on how reference identifiers are generated, great care should be taken in this process.
 For example, a protocol or application could specify that the application